Phil Esposito: Boston Bruins

-Family/other
+Personal life

-Esposito was married during his playing career to his first wife Linda, and they had three children together.
+Esposito was married during his playing career to his first wife Linda, and they had three children together Carrie, Laurie, and Cherise.
 He is now married to his second wife, Bridget, and the couple live in Tampa.
+His daughter Carrie was married to former NHL player Alexander Selivanov.
+In 2012 Carrie died of an aneurysm, and in 2016 Esposito along with the Tampa Bay Lighting established the Carrie Esposito Memorial Fund in her honour, which provides financial assistance for children to participate in youth ice hockey programs throughout Tampa Bay.

 Esposito's younger brother Tony is also an honoured member of the Hockey Hall of Fame.
-Former NHL player Alexander Selivanov is Esposito's son-in-law.

-After retirement, Esposito established the Phil Esposito Foundation, which he created to help promote the game of hockey and provide crisis financial assistance to former NHL players, many of whom were retired before the league established pension benefits.
+After retirement, Esposito established the Phil Esposito Foundation, to help promote the game of hockey and provide crisis financial assistance to former NHL players, many of whom were retired before the league established pension benefits.
+Esposito also performs charity work in Florida, participating in charity golf events and hockey games.

-Esposito also became an avid golfer, even competing in the 2002 World Golf League tournament, and in 2004 he became an official spokesman of the organization.

-In 2003 Esposito released his autobiography, Thunder and Lightning.

-Esposito performs charity work in Florida, participating in charity golf events and hockey games in order to raise money.
 In 2011 Esposito hosted his own celebrity charity golf tournament to raise funds for the All Children's Hospital of St. Petersburg and surrounding communities.

+Esposito is an avid golfer, competing in the 2002 World Golf League tournament, and in 2004 he became an official spokesman of the organization.

+In 2006 Esposito partnered with Paragon Financial Corp to help introduce the company to builders and real estate developers in need of a preferred mortgage provider.

-In 2017 he became a member of the Advisory Board for Kunlun Red Star.
+In 2017 he became a member of the advisory board for Kunlun Red Star.

+Publications

+In 1971 Esposito and his brother Tony co-wrote a book about their life and careers called The Brothers Esposito.
+The following year Esposito released his first book Hockey Is My Life, which was co-written with Gerald Eskenazi, covering his experience in the Summit Series and his time with the Boston Bruins.
+In 2003 Esposito released his autobiography, Thunder and Lightning, covering his entire playing career along with his post retirement activities up to that point.